 Those “Bad Bugs”

 Then we got serious and talked about the possible threat of an epidemic.
 How real is it?
 After all, the swine flu a few years ago fizzled.
-Last year’s Ebola scare eventually wound down, too.
-What threat does MERS pose today?
+The Ebola scare eventually wound down, too.
+What about MERS?